Efficient Planning in Large-scale Systems Using Hierarchical Finite State Machines: Introduction

 \subsection{Related work}

+There is an extensive amount of work related to mitigating the complexity of decision-making in large-scale, high-dimensional and complex systems in a broader context, with notable examples including behavioral trees \cite{ogren2022behavior,pezzato2023active,biggar2021expressiveness,biggar2022modularity}, hierarchical reinforcement learning \cite{pateria2021hierarchical,lee2023hierarchical}, hierarchical temporal logic \cite{luo2024decomposition,wei2025hierarchical} and symbolic abstraction \cite{mallik2019compositional}.
+The general goal is to reduce the decision space to lower the computational complexity without losing significant performance.

-HFSMs have mainly been used to model reactive systems that transition according to non-chosen external inputs (e.g., hand-watch moving the minute-watch one click after 60 seconds has passed), see e.g., \cite{harel1987statecharts,schillinger2016human,millington2018artificial}, with applications including model checking \cite{alur1998model,alur2000efficient,alur2005analysis,laster1998modular}, modelling non-human agents in games \cite{millington2018artificial}, and implementing high-level controllers in robotics \cite{schillinger2016human}.
+The use of HFSMs is one solution to lower the computational complexity of large-scale systems and have mainly been used to model reactive systems that transition according to non-chosen external inputs (e.g., hand-watch moving the minute-watch one click after 60 seconds has passed), see e.g., \cite{harel1987statecharts,schillinger2016human,millington2018artificial}, with applications including model checking \cite{alur1998model,alur2000efficient,alur2005analysis,laster1998modular}, modelling non-human agents in games \cite{millington2018artificial}, and implementing high-level controllers in robotics \cite{schillinger2016human} together with related reactive control architectures such as behaviour trees \cite{ogren2022behavior,pezzato2023active} and similar architectures \cite{biggar2021expressiveness,biggar2022modularity}.
 HFSMs are also widely used tool in the Unified Modelling Language \cite{booch2005unified}.
 Here, we instead use HFSMs to model control systems, i.e., systems where an agent can choose control inputs to alter the system.
 In discrete-event systems \cite{cassandras2008introduction}, hierarchical systems have been used extensively with applications such as fault diagnosis \cite{de2020hierarchical}, safety checking \cite{perk2006hierarchical,ma2006nonblocking,wang2020real}, hierarchical coordination and consistency \cite{da2002assume,zhong1990consistency}, and designing hierarchical controllers \cite{hubbard2002dynamical,wong1996hierarchical}, just to mention a few.
 In particular, state tree structures have been used as an alternative HFSM formalisation to compute safe executions \cite{ma2006nonblocking,wang2020real}.
 We consider a different formalism and focus instead on an optimal planning setup minimising~cost.